srp33/docker_u54/README.md

 * `slice_bam` (slice/split a BAM file using `sambamba`)
 * `merge_bams` (merge BAM files using `sambamba`)

-The default behavior of the docker container is to display the usage and available commands.
+The default behavior of the Docker container is to display the usage and available commands.
 If the user executes the following command, usage information will be displayed.

 ```
 docker run --rm srp33/somatic_wgs:latest
 ```

-For any of the supported commands, the user can specify the `-h` flag to view available options for that command.
-For example, the following command would provide usage information for the `bwa_mem_align` command, which uses `bwa mem` to align sequencing reads to a reference genome.
+For any of the commands listed above, the user can specify the `-h` flag to view available options for that command.
+For example, the following command would provide usage information for the `bwa_mem_align` command, which uses [bwa mem](https://github.com/lh3/bwa) to align sequencing reads to a reference genome.

 ```
 docker run --rm srp33/somatic_wgs:latest bwa_mem_align -h